West Virginia Handmade Soap

 Phillip and Mary Peelish began making soap at their kitchen table, giving away samples to friends.
 In late 2012, they began producing their soap to sell to various local shops and B&B’s.
 After two years, they expanded from having one scent to more than fifty.

-Being frequent shoppers of Wild Mountain Soap, Starry Eyes Media founders Cecelia and Brandon overheard Phillip and Mary discussing the need for a catalog one day.
+Being frequent shoppers of Wild Mountain Soap Company, Starry Eyes Media founders Cecelia and Brandon overheard Phillip and Mary discussing the need for a catalog one day.
 What turned out to be a quick lunch-break shopping trip ended up being an impromptu marketing chat that led to a fun catalog project.

 Creating A Product Catalog